vergenzt/runcached/README.md

                         -p except assignments are disallowed.
 Aggregates across all -E options, and overrides -e and -p.

-  --shell, -s           Pass COMMAND to $SHELL for execution. [default: False]
+  --shell, -s           Pass command to $SHELL for execution. [default: False]

-  --no-shell, -S        Do not pass COMMAND to $SHELL for execution.
+  --no-shell, -S        Do not pass command to $SHELL for execution.
 Overrides -s.

   --shlex, -l           Re-quote command line args before passing to $SHELL.
 Only used
                         if shell is true. [default: False]